upxero/upxero/readme.md

 <br/>

 Welcome to my GitHub profile!
-I'm currently a student at [Novi University of Applied Sciences](https://www.novi.nl/) in Utrecht, pursuing the Full Stack Developer program.
-Throughout this 12-month journey, I have mastered a variety of programming languages in both front-end and back-end development.
+In addition to being a student at [Novi University of Applied Sciences](https://www.novi.nl/) in Utrecht, where I am pursuing the Full Stack Developer program, I also lead Upxero, an innovative web design bureau specializing in creating visually stunning and highly functional websites.

+Throughout my 12-month journey at Novi University, I have honed my skills in a variety of programming languages and techniques for both front-end and back-end development, ensuring that Upxero delivers cutting-edge solutions to our clients.

 ### Frontend :computer:
 ![Frontend Skills](https://skillicons.dev/icons?i=vscode,html,css,javascript,react,wordpress,figma)